palant/palant.info/content/articles/mozilla-and-google-remove-avast-extensions-from-add-on-stores/index.md

 And what about Google?
 Google Chrome is where the overwhelming majority of these users are.
 The only official way to report an extension here is the "report abuse" link.
 I used that one of course, but previous experience shows that it never has any effect.
 Extensions have only ever been removed from the Chrome Web Store after considerable news coverage.
 Or does anybody have a contact at Google who would be able to help?

-**Update** (2019-12-03): This article initially stated incorrectly that Google removed these extensions as well.
-This isn't currently the case, somehow I didn't look them up correctly.
+**Update** (2019-12-18): Google unexpectedly removed three of the extensions from Chrome Web Store.
+Only AVG Online Security extensions remains listed.